 So, now, you are in between being a Nursing graduate and soon, an RN to be.
 What is next after taking your board exam?
 That is the grueling question that you should try to answer.
 At this point in time, you are already facing the realities of being a nurse in the Philippines.
 To tell you, it’s not easy.
 We are known for overproducing nurses with little or no compensation at all.
 Are you prepared for this?

 Since you are still anxious whether you passed or failed the test, maybe, you still can’t get the hang of it and take your time off from applying for a nursing job.
-Maybe, you have this feeling that you are not yet good enough because the letters R and N are not yet attached in your name.
+Maybe, you have this feeling that you are not yet good enough because the letters R and N are not yet attached to your name.
 Well, you are wrong and you should try to get up and see this checklist on the next things you should do after taking the nursing boards.

 1. Know What Type of Nurse Do You Want to Be